Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Model Evaluation

 All conditions that we considered in the simulation design are provided in Table \ref{tbl:simu_design}.
-For the proposed model, one factor that we are interested in is the number of repeated measurements.
-In general, a model for analyzing longitudinal data should perform better if we have more follow-up times.
-We want to examine if it is the case for the proposed model.
-Additionally, we want to examine whether the measurement occasions are equally placed or not would affect the model performance, given that the proposed model's growth rate is not constant.
+For the proposed model, one factor of interest is the number of repeated measurements.
+In general, a model for analyzing longitudinal data should perform better if we have more follow-up times \citep{Timmons2015timing}.
+We want to examine whether this is the case with the proposed model.
+Additionally, following \citet{Timmons2015timing}, we want to examine whether the measurement occasions are equally-placed or not would affect the model performance, given that the proposed model's rate-of-change is not constant.
 To this end, we selected two different levels of the number of measurement occasions: seven and ten, assuming that the study duration is the same across conditions.
-As shown in Table \ref{tbl:simu_design}, for the conditions with seven measurements, we considered equally-spaced waves, while for the conditions with ten measurements, we set them equally spaced or placed more measurements at the early phase of the study since the initial development of the Jenss-Bayley growth curve is steep, as shown in Figure \ref{fig:JB_LCM}.
+As shown in Table \ref{tbl:simu_design}, for the conditions with seven measurements, we considered equidistant waves, while for the conditions with ten measurements, we set them to be equally spaced or placed more measurements at the early phase of the study since the initial development of the Jenss-Bayley growth curve is steep, as shown in Figure \ref{fig:JB_LCM}.
 We then set the time window around each wave at a medium level $(-0.25, +0.25)$ for individual measurement occasions \citep{Coulombe2015ignoring}.